The Hidden Dangers Of BPA – Bisphenol A

 Containers that use BPA sometimes have the number 7 on the bottom or state that they are made using polycarbonate.
 This will make them more identifiable.
 Unfortunately, it is not a requirement, so you cannot be 100% sure.

 Did you like this article?
 If so, please consider hitting one of the buttons below and sharing with your friends.
 Or, if you use Facebook, we would love for you to join our community.
-We also have a free monthly newsletter sent straight to your inbox.
-You can register here.
+We also have a free Budwig guide.
+You can get it HERE.

 SOURCES